 January 6 United States Capitol attack

-Part of the 2020–21 U.S. election protests and attempts to overturn the 2020 U.S. presidential election
+Part of attempts to overturn the 2020 U.S. presidential election and domestic terrorism in the United States

-Crowd shortly after the breach (top); tear gas deployed against rioters (bottom left); gallows erected by rioters (bottom right)
+Crowd shortly after the breach (top); bear spray deployed against a line of police officers (bottom left); attackers breach a police line (bottom right)

 DateJanuary 6, 2021 (2021-01-06)